- Explain the ways that the Second New Deal addressed criticisms of the First New Deal

 Click and Explore

-Browse the Born in Slavery collection to examine personal accounts of former slaves, recorded between 1936 and 1938, as part of the Federal Writers' Project of the WPA.
+Browse the Born in Slavery collection to examine personal accounts of formerly enslaved people, recorded between 1936 and 1938, as part of the Federal Writers' Project of the WPA.

 With the implementation of the Second New Deal, Roosevelt also created the country’s present-day social safety net.
 The Social Security Act established programs intended to help the most vulnerable: the elderly, the unemployed, the disabled, and the young.
 It included a pension fund for all retired people—except domestic workers and farmers, which therefore left many women and African Americans beyond the scope of its benefits—over the age of sixty-five, to be paid through a payroll tax on both employee and employer.
 Related to this act, Congress also passed a law on unemployment insurance, to be funded by a tax on employers, and programs for unwed mothers, as well as for those who were blind, deaf, or disabled.
 It is worth noting that some elements of these reforms were pulled from Roosevelt detractors Coughlin and Townsend; the popularity of their movements gave the president more leverage to push forward this type of legislation.